Hindu Predictive Astrology Chapter 31: Mundane Astrology - A Modern Guide

 B.V.
 Raman, Chapter XXXI

 Raman passionately argues that governments should heed astrological warnings.
 If a statesman knew when his country would be attacked, he could prepare defences or negotiate peace in advance.
 Prevention is always better than cure.
+This is not idle speculation — Raman backs his argument with a long series of verified predictions spanning decades of published work in THE ASTROLOGICAL MAGAZINE.

 "Why should a relief propaganda be organised after a certain catastrophe like plague, earthquake or floods has occurred and then repent for the colossal loss of precious human lives and properties.
 The loss could have been overcome if it had been previously ascertained when such dangerous phenomena would visit us."